ameisso/VezerToTween/README.md

 }
 ```

+## Limitations :
+The number of points depends on the memeory available on your controler :
+- Arduino Uno : ~15 points
+- SAMD21 : ~250 points

 ## TODO :
+- code refactoring (function to access xml propoerties,)
+- export cues with times and offset as comments
+- tweenduino support (and lib modification to support int)
+- support multiple compositions
 - support colors for neopixels
 - remap function (for exemple one led can be tested via DMX (0-255) and controled by a 12bit pwm (0-4096))
+- electron app / online site

 ## License
 MIT